maaclin/DevOps/2. BASH/README.md

 # 🧠 Bash Scripting Practice Tasks

 This folder contains a set of beginner-level Bash scripts I've written while learning the basics of Linux shell scripting.
 Each script focuses on a different skill like arithmetic, file handling, conditionals, and backups.
-These were completed as part of a DevOps learning journey.
+These were completed as part of the BASH module.

 ---